-5.1 Presence listening - a pair exercise
+1. Presence listening - a pair exercise

-Themes Understanding and challenging self, Creating connections
+Themes Understanding and challenging self; Creating connections present

-Group size Minimum 2

-Time 10 minutes
+Group size Minimum 2 Time 10 minutes

-Overview The exercise develops the students' listening skills and the ability to stay
+Overview The exercise develops the students' listening skills and the ability to stay connection.

-present

-Objectives The students realise that non-verbal communication and just listening creates a
+Objectives The students realise that non-verbal communication and just listening creates a negative aspect of their lives right now.
+The listener will communicate what s/he heard but not offer solutions or conclusions to the matter.
+The point of the exercise is to listen and be present.
+Students take turns in talking and listening.

-connection.

-Instructions

-Stop 1 Ask students to poin up